-The Body as a Voice: Nonsuicidal Self-Injury in The School
+The Body as a Voice: Nonsuicidal Self-Injury in The School Context

 Why do young people self-injure?
 The urge to cut, scratch, rub, tear and burn our skin seems in direct contrast to our innate instincts of self-preservation and survival.
 Yet, nonsuicidal self-injury (NSSI) is a significant physical and mental health concern affecting adolescents, with an estimated lifetime prevalence in Australia of 8.1% over individuals over the age of 10 years (Martin, Swannell, Harrison, et al., 2010).
 NSSI is highly confronting and distressing to family, friends, and educators.
 The behaviour or its consequences results in significant personal costs, such as permanent physical scarring, significant distress, interference with interpersonal relationships, and school.